jimniels/blog/src/client/posts/2022-02-22-things-the-css-spec-folks-got-right.md

 “Ok, let’s go with a scale of 100-900 to represent `font-weight`” — which is precisely what [they originally came up with](https://www.w3.org/TR/CSS1/#font-weight).

 Could the original spec writers have envisioned what we have today with variable fonts?
-Perhaps not, but their foresight  in enumerating `font-weight` values and anticipating a path for growth was spot in hindsight.
+I can’t say.
+Regardless, their foresight in enumerating `font-weight` values and anticipating a path for growth was spot on in hindsight.

 ## CSS Imports